Kakutani fixed-point theorem: Relation to Brouwer's fixed-point theorem

 Brouwer's fixed-point theorem is a special case of Kakutani fixed-point theorem.
 Conversely, Kakutani fixed-point theorem is an immediate generalization via the approximate selection theorem:

 Proof outline

 S = [0,1]

 The proof of Kakutani's theorem is simplest for set-valued functions defined over closed intervals of the real line.
-However, the proof of this case is instructive since its general strategy can be carried over to the higher-dimensional case as well.
+Moreover, the proof of this case is instructive since its general strategy can be carried over to the higher-dimensional case as well.

 Let φ: [0,1]→2[0,1] be a set-valued function on the closed interval [0,1] which satisfies the conditions of Kakutani's fixed-point theorem.